MrErenK/MapDistanceFix/README.md

 ### Common Issues

 **Player decoration not showing**
-- Verify you're using a compatible Minecraft version (1.21 or later)
-- Check that Fabric API is properly installed
-- Make sure you're looking at a map item, not just the world map
 - The mod needs to see at least one regular player decoration first to cache the decoration type

 ### Getting Help